Age: over 18 (incl.), Status: Proband

 Stress and relaxation can affect our everyday life.
 The degrees of effect can vary from person to person and depending on the situation.
 The SEA team investigates the contextual modulation of physiological and psychological responses triggered by extreme environmental situations (e.g. a global pandemic).

-The SEA study comprises an anonymous online survey that takes approximately 6 minutes (60 questions).
+We keep running our SEA study throughout this challenging time and beyond.
+It comprises an anonymous online survey that takes approximately 6 minutes (60 questions).

 [Note] The link to the survey is opening up in the most browsers (e.g. Google Chrome, Mozilla Firefox, Safari and Microsoft Edge).
 You may have problems opening the link with older versions of browser.
 We kindly recommend that you update your browser.
 We apologize for the inconvenience.